-Sooner or later, visitors to Windsor will end up at Café Noto (630 McClelland Drive, Windsor, 707-836-1830).
-The locally-owned coffee shop, at the eastern end of the Town Green, is where visitors stand in line with locals, where artists meet customers, high-school kids do their homework, young moms convene with their babies, and where a conversation about farming spreads from one table to the next.
+Sooner or later, visitors to Windsor will end up at Café Noto.
+Located at the eastern end of the Town Green, this locally-owned coffee shop is where visitors stand in line with locals, artists meet customers, high-school kids do their homework, young moms convene with their babies, and a conversation about farming spreads from one table to the next.

 The coffee shop represents what Windsor is about.
-The town, and it is officially always going to be a "town" because of decree from the Town Council, sits between better-known Healdsburg (pop.
+The town — and it is officially always going to be a "town" because of a decree from the Town Council — sits between better-known Healdsburg (pop.
 11,541) and larger Santa Rosa (pop.
 170,685).
 The former has the glitz and the fancy shopping; the latter has the airport and the major industry in Sonoma County.

 In between, in Windsor, are families and farmers.
 The majority of the visitor attractions in Windsor are situated on the Town Green, a new-Urbanist experiment to create in-fill development that is pedestrian friendly.
-In the summer, the Town Green hosts concerts, movies and a farmers market.
-On non-activity days the large expanse of lawn sees kids playing along the fountain or in the playground.
+In the summer, the Town Green hosts concerts, movies, and a farmers market.
+On non-activity days the large expanse of lawn sees kids playing beside the fountain or in the playground.

-The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Malay-Indonesian, and Japanese) next to barbecue, Mexican, an Irish pub, classic American diner, and even a deli inside a corner store.
+The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Himalayan, and Chinese) next to Mexican, Wine Country with European flair, tasty pub grub, classic American, diner delights, Grata, and even a deli inside a corner store.